 Looking for the best things to do in Los Angeles?
-We've got you covered with tons of options—101, to be exact.
-Whether you're a culture vulture, outdoorsy type or simply a lover of our fine city, there's more than enough here to keep you busy.
-Even lifelong Angelenos will find something new to add to their to-do list, between the city's underground secrets, off-the-beaten path museums and the ever-changing inventory of the best restaurants.
+We’ve got you covered with tons of options.
+Whether you’re a culture vulture, outdoorsy type or simply a lover of our fine city, there’s more than enough here to keep you busy.
+Even lifelong Angelenos will find something new to add to their to-do list, between the city’s underground secrets, off-the-beaten path museums and the ever-changing inventory of the best restaurants.
 How many of the best things to do in Los Angeles will you try?

 Head to the Santa Monica Senior Center (of all places) to find a tiny room containing a camera obscura apparatus that’s more than 100 years old.
 Sneak a kiss in the dark as tiny strangers stroll across the disk, oblivious to your PDA.

 Pose in front of a monumental maze of streetlights

 Chris Burden’s Urban Light, a piece made up of 202 cast-iron street lamps gathered from around L.A. and restored to working order, has quickly become one of the city’s indelible landmarks.
 But you’d be selling yourself short if you don’t venture beyond the photo-friendly installation; LACMA’s collections boast modernist masterpieces, large-scale contemporary works, traditional Japanese screens and by far L.A.’s most consistently terrific special exhibitions.
 Also, be on the lookout for limited runs of “Rain Room” and a Jame Turrell light installation, both of which have been added to LACMA’s permanent collection.

 Looking for more places to explore?

 If you’re a tourist looking for things to do, you’ll find plenty of vacation inspiration, from Hollywood tours to a day at the one the city’s best beaches.
 And locals, you may discover ways to fall in love with the city all over again in our extensive list of Los Angeles attractions.